top of page

 bio

 Previously, Stacey served as Youth Development Director and Interim Chief Family and Community Engagement Officer at Sacramento City Unified School District, where she leveraged her strengths in inside/outside change-making strategies, uplifting youth voice, building community, and equity-leadership practices to develop award-winning programming for students of color.
+This work was rewarding ... and exhausting.
+Most importantly, leaders touched by Dr. Ault's work continue to fight for justice throughout the world.

 Dr. Ault's research focuses on Critical Post Traumatic Growth specifically uplifting the power and beauty of Blackness, resistance, joy, and healing.
 CPTG uses Critical Race Theory to examine, identify and complicate our understanding of Post Traumatic Growth, recognizing in communities of color, both trauma and triumph are persistent, not “post”.
 Her current research project explores the intersections of race, rest, leadership and liberation.